ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 4. Responds to the source with the List of Holidays
 1. In case of Exceptions, system triggers relevant error messages

-#### C. Update and Delete a Location in Location Masterdata DB
-##### (i) Update
-On receiving a  request to update a Location with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code, lang_code and is_active),  the system updates the Location in the Location DB for the code received
-1. Validates if all required input parameters have been received as listed below for each specific request
-   * code character (36) - Mandatory
-   * name character (128) - Mandatory
-   * hierarchy_level smallint - Mandatory
-   * hierarchy_level_name character (64) - Mandatory
-   * parent_loc_code character (32) - Mandatory
-   * lang_code character (3) - Mandatory
-   * is_active boolean - Mandatory
-2. For the code received in the request, replaces all the data received in the request against the data existing in the Location database against the same code.
-1. Deleted record are not be updated
-1. Responds with data not found error if deleted record is received in the request
-1. Responds with the Code and Language Code for the Location Hierarchy updated successfully
-1. In case of Exceptions, system triggers relevant error messages
-##### (ii) Delete
-On receiving a  request to delete a Location with the input parameters (code), the system updates the is_deleted flag to true in the Location DB against the code received
-1. Validates if all required input parameters have been received as listed below for each specific request
-1. Delete all records for the code received
-1. Deleted record are not be deleted again
-1. Responds with data not found error if deleted record is received in the request
-1. Responds with dependency found error if a record to be deleted is used as foreign key in the dependent table
-1. Responds with the Code for the Location Hierarchy deleted successfully
-   * code - character (36) - Mandatory
-7. In case of Exceptions, system triggers relevant error messages.

 ### 1.3 Biometric Authentication Type - Create/Read
 #### A. Create Biometric Authentication Type in Masterdata DB